Geometry of the Space of Sections of Twistor Spaces with Circle Action: The hyperholomorphic line bundle and the energy functional

-Note that not only $\mathrm{ev}^*\nabla$ is the pull-back of a meromorphic connection on the twistor space but also $\pi_2^*\nabla^{AW}$ and the meromorphic 1-form $\tfrac{\phi}{\hat\sigma}$ are pull-backs from $Z$ as well.
+Note that not only $\operatorname{ev}^*\nabla$ is the pullback of a meromorphic connection on the twistor space but also $\pi_2^*\nabla^{\rm AW}$ together with the meromorphic 1-form $\frac{\phi}{\widehat\sigma}$ are pullbacks from $Z$ as well.
 Clearly, the corresponding objects on $Z$ are neither a holomorphic connection nor a meromorphic 1-form but only real analytic objects.

-We shall give a local construction of the holomorphic connection $\nabla^{AW}$ on $\mathcal S^0$ which only involves the above listed twistor data: As explained in Section \ref{sectionaboutsections}, we obtain from the twistor data the holomorphic symplectic form $\Omega_0.$ Locally, $\mathcal S^0$ is identified with $Z_0\times Z_\infty$ by evaluation, and there is the moment map $\mathcal E$ of the circle action on $\mathcal S^0$; see Theorem \ref{EnergyMomentMap}.
-Define the bundle automorphism that acts on $T^*Z_0$ (respectively, $T^* Z_\infty$) as multiplication by $+1$ (respectively, $-1$).
-It is evident that there are locally defined holomorphic 1-forms $\alpha_U$ with $\eta(\alpha_U)\,=\,\alpha_U$ and
+We shall give a local construction of the holomorphic connection $\nabla^{\rm AW}$ on $\mathcal S^0$ which only involves the above listed twistor data: As explained in Section \ref{sectionaboutsections}, we obtain from the twistor data the holomorphic symplectic form $\Omega_0.$ Locally, the space $\mathcal S^0$ is identified with $Z_0\times Z_\infty$ by evaluation, and there is the moment map $\mathcal E$ of the circle action on $\mathcal S^0$; see Theorem~\ref{EnergyMomentMap}.
+Define the vector bundle automorphism